Tantra Yoga MeditationTBC

 £95 including course materials and audio recordings of the course.

-The course will consist of eight weekly evening classes.
+The course will consist of eight weekly evening classes and will be guided by Zeenat Cameron, director of Insight for Wellbeing.
 It will be practically focused, with guided meditation and time for sharing and discussion in the group.
 We will work specifically with several of the methods given in key Tantric and yoga texts, including the Vijnana Bhairava Tantra and the Yoga sutras.

 The classes are open to all levels of meditation practitioner from beginners to those who already practice some form of meditation, such as mindfulness.
 The class is also relevant for yoga practitioners who wish to understand the roots of yoga as a path of inner transformation, and to experience the spiritual and meditation practices of this rich tradition.